WildCodeSchool/js-training-materials/README.md

 - Create the folder and the md file if they don't exist
 - Add the link to the deployed project link with the campus name

+### Recommended tools

+#### To create a new workshop

+Use this [repository](https://github.com/WildCodeSchool/workshop-template) to create a new workshop with our visual identity only by editing a markdown file !

+#### To create new exercises

+Use this [repository](https://github.com/WildCodeSchool/js-exercises-boilerplate) to create test driven exercises using Jest !

 ## Resources

 ### Projects Boilerplates